arvindag/Misc-Docs/GoLang.md

 Go types fall into **4 categories**: *basic types, aggregate types, reference types and interface types*.
-**Basic** types like numbers, strings, booleans **Aggregate** types like arrays and structs **Reference** types includes pointers, slices, maps, functions, channels **Interface** types which are abstract types.
+**Basic** types like numbers, strings, booleans **Aggregate** types like arrays and structs **Reference** types includes pointers, slices, maps, functions and channels.
+**Interface** types which are abstract types.
 The above 3 are concrete types.
 ##### 3.1.
 Integers
 * *int* is by far the most used integer type which is signed integer.